Reejig

 Learn how the world’s largest enterprises are rebuilding work for the AI era.

 You have one opportunity to make a good first impression.
-In a candidate's market, your talent acquisition experience matters more than ever.
+In a candidate's market, your recruitment experience matters more than ever.

 According to McKinsey, 40% of employees are considering leaving their current job within six months.
 Nearly two-thirds would leave without another job to go to.

 More people are looking for work.
 Job seekers want and deserve better candidate experiences.
-Talent looks for a personalized experience.
+People look for a personalized experience.
 A company with a clear EVP.
 One that's proactive and communicative.
 A company that aligns its candidate experience with its ongoing employee experience.

 When consumers have a poor experience, they abandon their cart.
 They walk away.
 They're also more likely to share a negative experience than a positive one.
 The same goes for candidates.